The Magic Barrier before Thermalization

 Here we pursue the question whether the description of thermalization of an isolated quantum system requires quantum computing, using SU(2) lattice gauge theory on a linear plaquette chain as an example.
 This system can be viewed as an extreme simplification of the more complex process of thermalization in a highly excited system of quarks and gluons as it is created in relativistic heavy ion collisions \cite{Busza:2018rrf}.
 We will show that in this model system the time dependence of anti-flatness of the entanglement spectrum and the growth of the entanglement entropy are closely connected.
 While not constituting a general proof, our results support the notion that an accurate description of gauge field thermalization requires quantum computing.

 {\it Method.} We investigate pure SU(2) lattice gauge theory (LGT) in $2+1$ dimensions as a representative framework for exploring generic nonabelian gauge dynamics.
-To access real-time phenomena, we employ the Hamiltonian formulation of SU(2) LGT, which provides a natural setting for studying out-of-equilibrium processes beyond the limitations of Euclidean approaches.
+To access real-time phenomena, we employ the Hamiltonian formulation of SU(2) LGT, which provides a natural setting for studying out-of-equilibrium processes beyond the limitations of Euclidean lattice and perturbative approaches.
 The discretized Kogut-Susskind (KS) Hamiltonian for unit lattice spacing can be written as \cite{Kogut:1974ag}

 where $g$ is the coupling constant, $E^a_i$ is the electric field operator along the direction $i=\hat{x}$ or $\hat{y}$ with the SU(2) index $a$ (both of which are implicitly summed over), and $\Box(\bn)$ denotes the plaquette operator at $\bn = (n_x, n_y)$, i.e., the trace of the product of four link variables (Wilson lines) around an elementary plaquette.
+The first and second part of the Hamiltonian represent the electric and magnetic energy of the gauge field respectively.

 The discretized KS Hamiltonian can be represented in the electric basis, which labels the state on each link by the SU(2) quantum numbers $|jm_Lm_R\rangle$.
 In this basis the electric energy $(E_i^a)^2$ is diagonal with eigenvalues $j(j+1)$.
-The matrix elements of the plaquette operator may be expressed as a combination of Wigner-6$j$ symbols \cite{Klco:2019evd}.
+The matrix elements of the plaquette operator may be expressed as a combination of Wigner 6-$j$ symbols \cite{Klco:2019evd}.
 Truncation of the local Hilbert space of each link to representations with $0 \leq j \leq \jmax$ renders the total Hilbert space finite-dimensional and allows for exact numerical diagonalization of the Hamiltonian.

+In this Letter we study an aperiodic seven-plaquette chain with the electric field representation truncated at $\jmax=1$, but our investigation can also be performed for other electric field truncations and boundary conditions.